mouhajer-ch/app-development-deployer/README.md

 # App Development Deployer

-Innovation Time Project - Static web APP delivered from S3 and using plain JS to fetch info through API Gateway/Lambda.
+Static web APP delivered from S3 and using plain JS to fetch info through API Gateway/Lambda.

 ## To Start